Overview

 LCSW Exam

 Students who complete the two-year curriculum and earn their M.S.W. degree will have met the educational requirements for the New York State licensing exam for the Licensed Clinical Social Worker (LCSW).
 Advanced Standing Students, Track C, will need to take one additional elective class designated as having clinical content.
-This can be accomplished by taking an additional electvie in the Lehman College MSW program or it can be completed at a later time.
+This can be accomplished by taking an additional elective in the Lehman College MSW program or it can be completed at a later time.
 The New York State Education Department has established additional clinical supervision requirements to be eligible to take the LCSW exam.
 These requirements must be met after graduation.

 Preparation for LMSW Licensing Exam